CharliePalm/Francis/README.md

 It's also possible that I'm overthinking this, and most people won't create formulas complex enough to utilize 100% of this functionality anyways, but I don't want users to be potentially held back from creating super complex formulas by anything.

+You can access the partially completed code in the 'update' branch if you want to create formulas with the new API, it just will not have full functionality.

 # Francis

 F.R.A.N.C.I.S.
 (Formula Readability And Notion Compilation Improvement Stack) is a somewhat complicated but powerful and programmer friendly way of getting around the difficulty of writing large formulas in Notion.